alextuppen/astro-blog/src/content/blog/react-directory-structure.md

 [^1]: [React documentation: components and props](https://reactjs.org/docs/components-and-props.html)

-If this is how any developer working with components understands them then the most intuitive way to organise them is in such a way that the properties of isolated, independent and reusable are implemented in how the code is organised as well as written.
+If developers understand components as isolated, independent, and reusable; then the most intuitive directory structure is one that reflects those same principles.
+This allows the developer to view the entire code base with a single mental model of how both the files and the code within are organised.

 ## Simple component directory